tomjoht/tomjoht.github.io/_restapicourse/docapis_what_is_a_rest_api.md

 ### Problems with SOAP and XML: Too heavy, slow
 The main problem with SOAP is that the XML message format is too verbose and heavy.
 It is particularly problematic with mobile scenarios where file size and bandwidth are critical.
 The verbose message format slows processing times, which makes SOAP interactions more slow.

-SOAP is still used in enterprise application scenarios with server-to-server communication, but in the past 5 years, SOAP and XML have largely been replaced by REST and JSON, especially for APIs on the open web.
+SOAP is still used in enterprise application scenarios with server-to-server communication, but in the past 5 years, SOAP has largely been replaced by REST, especially for APIs on the open web.
 You can browse some SOAP APIs at [http://xmethods.com/ve2/index.po](http://xmethods.com/ve2/index.po).

 ## REST is a style, not a standard

 Like SOAP, REST (REpresentational State Transfer) uses HTTP as the transport protocol for the message requests and responses.
 However, unlike SOAP, REST is an architectural style, not a standard protocol.

-{{note}}Sometimes REST APIs are called _RESTful_ APIs, because REST is an architectural style (not a defined standard) that the API follows.  {{end}}
+(This is why REST APIs are sometimes called _RESTful_ APIs, because REST is an architectural style (not a defined standard) that the API follows.)

 Here's the general model of a REST API: